|99% of this website is about Mark 3 (mk3), which is the previous edition of the game (2016 to 2022). The reasons for this are explained here.|

 - If you use the de-buff tools of Cryx, these guys will become a force to be reckoned with.
 Just a few examples:

-- Iron Lich Overseer - Dark Shroud effectively gives them +2 POW; and casters with Scything Touch can provide them with it by default
+- Asphyxious4 - Dark Shroud effectively gives them +2 POW; casters with Scything Touch can also provide this.

 - Warwitch Deneghra - She's chock-full of de-buff spells, and her feat makes the thralls truly shine.